xyzAsia is a magazine for baby boomers, retirees and other travellers 55+ living in Asia or visiting Asia

 "Travel, in the younger sort, is part of education; in the elder, part of experience"

 There are thousands of travel blogs and dozens of online travel magazines on the web.
 Most cater to backpackers, families travelling with children, specialist adventure travellers or various luxury travel niches.
-They are very few catering to seniors, especially retirees travelling in Asia.
+They are not so many catering to older travellers, especially retirees travelling in Asia.

 He’s been travelling for more than 50 years and has visited 96 countries to date.
 He’s stayed in all types of accommodation from cheap backpacker hostels to luxury 5 star hotels.
 He’s flown the best and the worst airlines in the world.
 He’s seen plenty of travel scams too in those 50 years!